The most common sleep disorders - causes and first aid

 Sleep medicine distinguishes between more than 80 different sleep disorders.
 A sleep disorder is generally spoken of when we, as those affected, do not feel that our sleep is restful.
 Above all, problems falling asleep, difficulties sleeping through the night or disturbances in the sleep-wake rhythm are widespread and influence the natural sleep process so much that the quality of sleep is reduced and the night's sleep becomes less restful.

 There can be a wide variety of causes for each type and severity of sleep disorders.
-Factors such as environmental influences (e.g. light, noise, sleeping environment) or our own sleeping behavior (times we go to bed, sleep hygiene) are rather harmless and we can influence them comparatively well.
-However, serious illnesses as well as organic or psychological circumstances can also have a negative effect on sleep and in this way put an additional strain on us.
+Factors such as environmental influences (e.g. B light, noise, sleeping environment) or your own sleeping behavior (going to bed times, sleep hygiene).
+However, serious illnesses as well as organic or psychological circumstances can also have a negative effect on sleep and put additional strain on us in this way.

 Important: Chronic sleep disorders can damage your health and significantly reduce your quality of life, so you should not take a lack of sleep lightly!